scharffc/wtmiwd2024/README.md

 # International Women Day (IWD) 2024, A Google Women Techmakers Event

-# Impact the Future of AI
+## Impact the Future of AI

-# April 5th, 2024, 11 am to 5 pm
+## April 5th, 2024, 11 am to 5 pm

+## In collaboration with Pace University Seidenberg School of CSIS

 # Location